 Histones play a critical role in transcriptional regulation, cell cycle progression, and developmental events.
 Histone acetylation/deacetylation alters chromosome structure and affects transcription factor access to DNA.
 The protein encoded by this gene has sequence homology to members of the histone deacetylase family.
 This gene is orthologous to mouse HDAC7 gene whose protein promotes repression mediated via the transcriptional corepressor SMRT.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HDAC7 Gene

 HDAC7 (Histone Deacetylase 7) is a Protein Coding gene.
-Among its related pathways are Notch signaling pathway (KEGG) and HIV Life Cycle.
+Among its related pathways are Initiation of transcription and translation elongation at the HIV-1 LTR and PEDF Induced Signaling.
 Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription corepressor activity.
 An important paralog of this gene is HDAC4.

 UniProtKB/Swiss-Prot for HDAC7 Gene